 Sprinter Brackets for the 144 Now available from us: Click Here

 Ford Transit Brackets Now available from us: Click Here

 Depending on your application you may choose to make your own brackets.
 A few spots allow for the horizontal mount condenser to be flat mounted directly into the Ford Transit frame.
 See below for a couple examples. (click on thumbnail for full image)

 What are the evaporator blower differences with the two units you sell?

-The 916 evaporator/blower is a cabinet unit that is intended to be mounted high with a direct output via a residential style register/grate cover.
+The 916 evaporator/blower is a cabinet unit that is intended to be mounted with a direct output via a residential style register/grate cover.
 This will not require any additional ducting and saves the most amount of space.
 This is the evaporator of choice for high humidity environments.
 It has a larger evaporator surface area than the 981 and dual drain ports allowing for quicker condensation drip.
 We now feature a duct adapter to adapt this lower cost unit to 2.5" ports.
 Please email use for a copy of the 3d print file!

 The 981 evaporator/blower is a ducted blower that uses standard 2.5" A/C duct outputs used in the automotive industry.
 It will still require a register/grate opening to suck air into the evaporator, but the climate controlled air output is via the A/C ducts.
 These are typically placed under cabinets or under rear beds.

 The early version of this kit (Generation 1) had a loud fan on the compressor case.
 This version (generation 3) does not and the compressor is cooled on its own and is relatively quiet.
 The dual condenser fans are the loudest part of the system, and with a direct line of sight measure 71dB at 4' away. (same as a Dometic Penguin II rooftop 115V unit).

 What else will you need?